Waqar-Ahmad76/Bg-Changer/README.md

 ## Contribution

-Feel free to fork the repo, suggest improvements and submit pull request.
+Feel free to fork the repo, make improvements and submit pull request.